Your basket is currently empty!

 Donating to charity

-Have something you want to donate?
+Have something big to donate?
 The Salvos pick up good-quality furniture for free.
-Otherwise, list it for $0 on Facebook marketplace with pickup only – I’ve done this for a couch, and it was gone the next day.
-If you have old or damaged furniture, keep an eye out for the student rubbish skips that appear around Castle Street at certain times of the year.
+Otherwise, list it for $0 on Facebook marketplace with “pickup only” – I’ve done this for a large old couch, and it was gone the next day.
+If you have icky or damaged furniture, keep an eye out for the student rubbish skips that appear around Castle Street at certain times of the year.

 7. Sweet student deals

-With your student ID, you can access a huge range of concession tickets for various activities: wildlife tours, movies, AA membership, and more.
-Your RadioOne card also gives you discounts to a range of local businesses.
-For every-day purchases, don’t forget supermarket cards: the New World Clubcard and Everyday Rewards.
+With your student ID, you can access a huge range of concessions for activities like wildlife tours, movies, AA membership, Interislander ferries, and more.
+For local Dunedin discounts, check out your digital Green Card.
+And don’t forget your New World Clubcard and Everyday Rewards for groceries!

 - Open mic nights: you don’t need to be a musician to enjoy open mic and meet locals.
-Come to the cosy Inch Bar for open mic night after 7pm every Tuesday.
-Other open mics include the Bog (also on Tuesday nights), and the Dunedin Folk Club (Thursday nights).
+Come to the cosy Inch Bar for open mic after 7pm on Tuesdays.
+Other open mics include The Bog (also on Tuesday nights), and the Dunedin Folk Club (Thursday nights).

-- Local events: from wine tasting tours, gardening-bees, to painting nights, connect with like-minded people through local events advertised on Facebook or Eventfinda.
+- Local events: from wine tasting tours and gardening-bees, to painting nights, connect with like-minded people through local events advertised on Facebook or Eventfinda.

 - Casual/part-time jobs: finding an enjoyable job that balances your studies can also be a great way to make friends via your co-workers.